Measurement Error Mitigation in Quantum Computers Through Classical Bit-Flip Correction: Experimental results

-Turning to our results for ibmq\_burlington in Fig.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_hardware}(b), we see that the data for this chip is significantly worse.
+Turning to our results for ibmq\_burlington in Fig.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_all}(f), we see that the data for this chip is significantly worse.
 For one, the mean value (standard deviation) of the absolute error without applying any correction procedure is roughly a factor 3 (2) larger than the one obtained on ibmq\_london.
-Applying the correction procedure still yields an improvement, however, this time it is a lot smaller than for ibmq\_london, as a comparison between Fig.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_hardware}(a) and Fig.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_hardware}(b) shows.
+Applying the correction procedure still yields an improvement, however, this time it is a lot smaller than for ibmq\_london, as a comparison between Figs.~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_all}(c) and~\ref{fig:ibmq_burlington_london_two_qubit_vs_shots_all}(f) shows.
 While for a small number of shots, the mean value of the absolute error after correction still shows a power law decay, albeit with an exponent a lot smaller than $1/2$, for a large number of shots this trend stops, as fits to our data reveal (see also Tab.~\ref{tab:ibmq_burlington_london_two_qubit_vs_shots_hardware}).
-This behavior is giving an indication that for ibmq\_burlington, the readout error is not the dominant one, but rather other errors have a significant contribution which cannot be corrected for using our scheme.
+This behavior indicates that for ibmq\_burlington, the readout error is not the dominant one, but rather other errors have a significant contribution that cannot be corrected for using our scheme.